loganwuu/hair_salon/README.md

 * ```CREATE TABLE clients (name VARCHAR(255), id serial PRIMARY KEY, stylist_id INT);```

 ## Known bug
-Not able to edit and update Client info so far.
+Not able to edit and update Client info as of now.

 ## Technologies Used